-All exterior footings for any heated structure exposed to frost conditions should have a minimum of 1.5 m of earth cover.
-Footings for any unheated structures, signage or lighting, and where snow will be cleared, 1.8 m of earth cover is required.
+All exterior footings located in any unheated portions of the proposed building should be protected against frost heaving by providing a minimum of 1.5 m of earth cover.
+Areas that are to be cleared of snow (i.e. sidewalks, paved areas, etc.) should be provided with at least 1.8 m of earth cover for frost protection purposes.
 Alternatively, the required frost protection could be provided using a combination of earth cover and extruded polystyrene insulation.
 Detailed guidelines for footing insulation frost protection can be provided upon request.